azutoolkit/cql/docs/guides/active-record-with-cql/complex-queries.md

 - Use `.limit` and `.offset` for pagination
 - Prefer EXISTS over IN for subqueries with large result sets
 - Use proper indexing strategy for WHERE clause columns
+- Leverage association count and existence methods to avoid N+1 queries
+- Use JOIN-based aggregation instead of iterating over associations
+- Monitor query patterns and optimize based on actual usage patterns

 ### Maintainability